 4. DRAIN - Reduce the amount of standing water in or near your property by draining and/or removing it.
 Mosquitoes may lay eggs in areas with standing water.
 See below for more information and tips on reducing the amount of standing water in or near your property.
 For recommendations on how to eliminate potential mosquito breeding sites on your near your property click here.

 5. DEET - For additional protection from mosquitoes, use an insect repellent containing DEET (N,N-diethyl-m-toluamide) or picaridin (KBR 3023).
 Other insect repellents such as oil of lemon eucalyptus and IR3535 are also registered by the EPA but may be less effective than products containing DEET.
 It is important to follow the product guidelines when using insect repellant.
 Please see the Insect Repellent Safety and Use Q&A for more detailed information concerning the use of repellants.

-If you want to report areas with specific mosquito control problems, contact your local Weed and Pest District, city or county public works director, or City Hall.
+If you want to report areas with specific mosquito control problems, contact your local Weed and Pest District or city or county public works director.